 How to Stock Your Pantry

 1. An Established Pantry Takes Time

-For most of us, we simply cannot afford to go out and buy an entire pantry’s-worth of food with only one trip to the grocery store.
-It’s not a logical decision to make because you have other expenses to account for in your budget.
+For most of us, we simply can’t afford to buy an entire pantry’s worth of food with only a few trips to the grocery store.
+It’s not a logical decision because you have other expenses to account for in your budget.
 Stocking a pantry takes time and planning.
+You need to make notes of what your family prefers to eat and how to organize things based on preferences and meal plans.
+I’d start with pantry staples and add to your inventory over a few weeks.

-Keep in mind that you will also be paying a lot more if you choose to go this route, which brings me to my next point.
+Remember that you will also be paying a lot more if you choose this route, which brings me to my next point.
 In case you missed this post, Canned Foods I Highly Recommend You Store

 2. Look For Deals

-I love a good bargain, whether it’s when I’m shopping for a new pair of shoes, or when my local grocery store has an awesome sale on all of their canned goods.
-You will save a lot of money by waiting for those deals and then stocking up, instead of buying everything at full retail.
+I love a good bargain, whether it’s when I’m shopping for a new pair of shoes or when my local grocery store has an awesome sale on all of its canned goods.
+You can save a lot of money by waiting for those deals and then stocking up instead of buying everything at full retail.

-Just try not to wipe out the entire grocery shelf by hoarding those items, because that won’t be fair to other customers.
+Just try not to wipe out the entire grocery shelf by hoarding those items because that won’t be fair to other customers.
 Please ask your grocery store managers to have “case lot sales” if they don’t already.
-If we can have them here in Utah and surrounding states, other states should have them as well.
+If we can have them here in Utah and in the surrounding states, other states should also have them.
+They seem to be most common in late summer or early fall.
+It could be they are based on harvest and related manufacturing schedules.

+How to Stock Your Pantry